TULiberalArts/Neuroscience/pages/next-stops.md

 layout: page
 published: true
 ---
-Our Neuroscience majors gets hands-on experience.
-You'll have the opportunity to participate in ongoing research in our faculty-run laboratories and get course credit for real-world internships.
+Our neuroscience majors get hands-on experience.
+You'll have the opportunity to participate in ongoing research in our faculty-run laboratories and get course credit for real-world internships, things that will help prepare you for a range of careers after graduation.

 ## Internships